09 Jan Emergency Evacuations

-Last week we visited a company to meet with the CEOs whose office was on a mezzanine floor with the staffroom.
+We recently visited a company to meet with the CEOs whose office was on a mezzanine floor with the staffroom.
 These rooms were above the production area that contained several pressurised vessels and other processing machinery.
 Apart from the stairway that led into the production area, there was no emergency escape door on the mezzanine floor and the windows in the CEOs office were too small to get through.
 Sometimes I shake my head and ask why!
-It’s 2018 and people have still not learnt?
+It’s 2019 and people have still not learnt?

 Recently, I read an English fire service H&S article that stated that from reviewing the records of fatalities that occurred in commercial buildings where there was a fire, 75 – 80% of the victims were found on the inside of a locked emergency exit.
 Also, the exit corridors had been full of shelving, storage boxes and other materials that restricted the victims from getting to the fire exits, and ultimately out of the building.
 Perhaps this is a good point for an audit checklist?

 So, what are your responsibilities?
 Go to the NZ Fire Service regulations – information about evacuation schemes.

 This sets out all the requirements and what is important to note, is that it is the responsibility of the building owner to implement the emergency evacuation systems.